maniospas/mhash/README.md

 # MHash

 This is an implementation of a perfect hash function that uniquely maps a given string to a `uint16_t` identifier.
-It works by adding hash functions until they combine into a unique hash.
+It works by adding hash functions from a parameterized family until they combine into a unique hash.
 The main idea is that, with a large enough table holding entry position ids, collisions are rare so you will want only a few hashes.

 ## :rocket: Features

 - drop-in header installation
-- C and C++ compatible, no exceptions, no aborts, no rtti
+- easy to integrate: no exceptions, no aborts, no rtti
 - sub-linear time string indexing
+- easily extensible: implement a hash and -optionally- a comparator

 ## :zap: Quickstart